ianmiell/om-jds/pages/welcome.md

-# Docker Compose and Jenkins-Phoenix
+# Docker Compose with Jenkins

 Hi.
 In this learning module I'm going to teach you about Docker Compose